education.vic.gov.au

 Other school staff can be included in the preparation meeting if desired.

-For shorter (2-day) reviews, the terms of reference focus questions are developed during the preparation meeting (for other schools, these are developed during the validation day).
+For shorter (2-day) reviews, the agenda for review day 1 and the fieldwork schedule are developed during the preparation meeting (for other schools, the fieldwork schedule is developed during review day 1).

 • the purpose and benefits of school review